 While on Academic Probation a student must earn a term GPA of at least 2.0 to avoid University Academic Suspension.
-If the student does not earn a term GPA of at least 2.0 while on University Academic Probation,
+The standing of any student placed on University Academic Probation is reviewed at the end of each term (semester) through the UC Registrar's Office.
+If the student does not earn a term GPA of at least 2.0 while on University Academic Probation, the student is placed on University Academic Suspension.
+While on University Academic Suspension, the student will not be permitted to enroll in classes for a minimum of one year.
+If the student has already registered for classes for a future term, those classes will be administratively dropped (meaning the enrollment is cancelled).

 Following the year of academic suspension, a student may apply for readmission to the University of Cincinnati.
 However, readmission is not automatic or quaranteed.
 The student must submit a written appeal to be considered for readmission; the appeal must include a meticulous, detailed plan of action that includes how standards for a UC degree can be completed, how past challenges and constraints have been resolved, and how success going forward will be attained.
-The appeal must be submitted to the University of Cincinnati Substitute Academic Appeals Committee.
+The appeal must be submitted to the University of Cincinnati Suspension and Dismissal Appeals Committee.
 The web link below specifies procedures and deadlines for appeals of academic suspension.
 The student should consult with an academic advisor from their college for advice, for analysis of feasibility of a successful readmission appeal, and for guidance on constructing a plan of action.
 Responses to appeals will be conveyed through the student's University of Cincinnati e-mail account.
-Should a student be approved for readmission following a University Academic Suspension, the student will be placed on University Academic Probation and remain on University Academic Probation until the student's cumulative (overall) GPA reaches 2.0 or above.
-Full details of the appeal process and guidelines pertaining to it are available at:
+Should a student be approved for readmission following a University Academic Suspension, the student will be placed on University Academic Probation and remain on University Academic Probation until the student's cumulative (overall) GPA reaches 20 or above Full details of the appeal process and guidelines pertaining to it are available at: